 Bane NOR's TCR allocation process includes activities intended to contribute towards minimising the negative impact on services.
 The bullet points below provide a simplified description of the process.

-X-11: Input data for the annual capacity allocation constitutes the planned TCRs with "major", "high" and "medium" impact on service that the infrastructure manager intends to apply for.
-During the planning phase (X-
+X-11: Input data for the annual capacity allocation constitutes the planned TCRs with "very large", "large" and "moderate" impact on service that the infrastructure manager intends to apply for.
+During the planning phase (X-60 - X-11), Bane NOR has conducted dialogue meetings with affected applicants, the Swedish Transport

-60 - X-11), Bane NOR has conducted dialogue meetings with affected applicants, the Swedish Transport Administration and coordinating roles internally in accordance with the schedule set down in national legislation.
+Administration and coordinating roles internally in accordance with the schedule set down in national legislation.
 X-11 - X-5.5 Bane NOR coordinates all planned TCRs with the service applications as part of the annual capacity allocation.
-Only TCRs with minor or less than minor impact will be added as new or adjusted in connection with the development of train paths.
+Only TCRs with little or very little impact will be added as new or adjusted in connection with the development of train paths.
 Bane NOR will consult with affected stakeholders as needed.

-X-4: Bane NOR will publish an updated overview of all planned TCRs (with major, high, medium and minor impact, as well as the TCR windows)
+X-4: Bane NOR will publish an updated overview of all planned TCRs (with very large, large, moderate and little impact, as well as the TCR windows)

-X - X+12: Bane NOR will continuously publish updated overviews of TCRs with less than minor impact in accordance with the deadlines set out in the Railway Regulations, as well as coordinating applications with adhoc allocation applications.
+X - X+12: Bane NOR will continuously publish updated overviews of TCRs with very little impact in accordance with the deadlines set out in the Railway Regulations, as well as coordinating applications with ad-hoc allocation applications.
 Bane NOR will consult with affected stakeholders as needed.

-2.2 Expected TCRs with major impact
+2.2 Expected TCRs with very large impact

-No TCRs with major impact on services during TT25 are planned within the geographical scope of this strategy.
+No TCRs with very large impact on services during R28 are planned within the geographical scope of this strategy.